mehulagg/gitlab/doc/development/multi_version_compatibility.md

 [Feature flags](feature_flags/index.md) are a tool, not a strategy, for handling backwards compatibility problems.

 For example, it is safe to add a new feature with frontend and API changes, if both frontend and API code are disabled by default.
 This can be done with multiple merge requests, merged in any order.
-After all the changes are deployed to GitLab.com, the feature can be toggled on and validated on GitLab.com.
+After all the changes are deployed to GitLab.com, the feature can be enabled in chatops and validated on GitLab.com.
 Great!

 **However, it is not necessarily safe to enable the feature by default.** If the feature flag is removed, or the default is flipped to enabled, in the same release where the code was merged, then customers performing [zero-downtime updates](https://docs.gitlab.com/omnibus/update/#zero-downtime-updates) will end up running the new frontend code against the previous release's API.

-The easiest next step is to enable the feature in the **next** release.
+The easiest next step is to enable the API in the **current** release and enable the frontend change in the **next** release.
 This is a form of the [Expand and contract pattern](#expand-and-contract-pattern).

 Or you may be able to avoid delaying by a release by modifying the frontend to [degrade gracefully](#graceful-degradation) against the previous release's API.